Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles has played 54 games this season that have had more than 225.5 combined points scored.
+- Los Angeles' games this season have gone over this contest's total of 220.5 points 62 times.

 Lakers vs Warriors Additional Info